cdktf/cdktf-provider-google/docs/firestoreDatabase.typescript.md

 - *Type:* string

-Required.

 The ID to use for the database, which will become the final component of the database's resource name.

-This value should be 4-63 characters.
+This value should be 4-63
+characters.
 Valid characters are /[a-z][0-9]-/ with first character a letter and the last a letter or a number.
 Must not be UUID-like /[0-9a-f]{8}(-[0-9a-f]{4}){3}-[0-9a-f]{12}/.